insight-platform/Savant/samples/key_value_api/README.md

 websocat -U --ping-interval 1 --ping-timeout 2 ws://localhost:8080/kvs/events/full
 ```

-The binary data contain Attributes in the protobuf-serialized format.
+The binary data contains Attributes in the protobuf-serialized format.
 Take a look at the [script](scripts/get_frame_counter.py) showing how to deserialize them.